This post may contain affiliate links. Please see our disclosure policy.

 - Add the flour, sugar, baking powder, baking soda and salt to a mixing bowl and combine thoroughly.

-- Add the chilled butter and, using your fingertips, rub it into the flour until the lumps have disappeared and the mixture resembles coarse cornmeal.
+- Add the chilled butter and, using your fingertips or a pastry cutter, blend it into the flour until the lumps have disappeared and the mixture resembles coarse cornmeal.
+Gradually stir in the milk and combine to make a soft dough.

-- Bake for 25 to 35 minutes, or until the peaches are tender and the dough is golden brown.
+- Spoon the dough over the peaches and sprinkle with decorating (coarse) sugar if desired.
+Bake for 25 to 35 minutes, or until the peaches are tender and the dough is golden brown.

-- Serve plain or topped with whipped cream or a scoop of vanilla ice cream.
+- Let the cobbler cool for 20 minutes before serving plain, with whipped cream or a scoop of vanilla ice cream.

 I made this cobbler the other day and served it with peach ice cream.
 It was easy and delicious.
 I think a little vanilla in the biscuit dough would be nice.